Can Unmarried Father Take Child from Mother: 3 Easy Ways

 If you cannot reach an agreement with the child’s mother and mediation doesn’t work, then your only option will be to go to court.
 Both parties will present their case in court, and the judge will decide what’s best for the child.

+If CPS or DCS determines the child is at risk with one parent, that can significantly affect the custody outcome including the possibility of granting full custody to the other parent.
 But, one of the biggest custody challenges for unmarried parents is to prove paternity if the mother doesn’t acknowledge him as the child’s father.

 In this situation, you need to prove paternity.
 Without proving paternity, you will have no legal rights over your child.
 So, if you go to court, ensure you have enough evidence to prove that you’re the child’s father.

 There is no presumption of paternity, meaning that unwed fathers are not presumed biologically related to their kids.
-As a result, an unmarried father can be denied child custody or visitation rights if he is not proven to be the biological father.
+In most U.S. states, an unmarried father is required to establish legal paternity through a court process or acknowledgment form.

 Usually, parentage is established through the father putting his name down on the birth certificate.
 In New Jersey, the father will sign a certificate of parentage, which is the legal way of establishing paternity.
 Only then can the father’s name appear on the birth certificate.